Diophantine Geometry over Groups VIII: Stability

-\nfp To analyze the minimal (graded) rank set $L(p,q)$, we use the precise description of a definable set that was obtained using the sieve procedure for quantifier elimination presented in [Se6].
-Recall that with the set $L(p,q)$ the sieve procedure associates a finite collection of graded (PS) resolutions that terminate in rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$), and with each such graded resolution it associates a finite collection of graded closures that are composed from Non-Rigid, Non-Solid, Left, Root, Extra PS, and collapse extra PS resolutions (see definitions 1.25-1.30 of [Se5] for the exact definitions).
+\nfp To analyze the minimal (graded) rank set $L(p,q)$, we use the precise description of a definable set that was obtained using the sieve procedure for quantifier elimination that is presented in [Se5] and [Se6].
+The quantifier elimination procedure is long and uses a long list of objects and terms that we can not present here in detail.
+In the minimal rank it is described in detail in section 1 of [Se5].
+We use the terminology that is presented and used in this section in [Se5].

+Recall that with the set $L(p,q)$ the sieve procedure associates a finite collection of graded PS resolutions that terminate in rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$), and with each such graded resolution it associates a finite collection of graded closures of these resolutions that contains Non-Rigid, Non-Solid, Left, Root, Extra PS, and collapse extra PS resolutions (see definitions 1.25-1.30 of [Se5] for the exact definitions of these resolutions).

-By the construction of the sieve procedure, and the procedure for the construction of the tree of stratified sets (presented in section 2 of [Se5]) that precedes it, since the set $L(p,q)$ is assumed to be of minimal (graded) rank, all the terminating rigid and solid limit groups of the PS resolutions associated with $L(p,q)$ are of minimal (graded) rank as well.
-By the sieve procedure, that eventually leads to quantifier elimination over a free group, the definable set $L(p,q)$ is equivalent to those specializations of the terminal rigid and solid limit groups of the PS resolutions constructed along the sieve procedure, for which the collection of Non-Rigid, Non-Solid, Left, Root and extra PS resolutions (minus the specializations that factor through the associated collapse extra PS resolutions) do not form a covering closure.
+By the construction of the sieve procedure, since the definable set $L(p,q)$ is assumed to be of minimal (graded) rank, all the terminating rigid and solid limit groups of the PS resolutions that are associated with $L(p,q)$ by the sieve procedure are of minimal (graded) rank as well.

-Therefore, using the output of the sieve procedure and the resolutions it constructs, with each terminating rigid or solid limit group $Term$ of a PS resolution along it we associate finitely many sets: \roster \item"{(1)}" $B_1(Term)$ - the set of specializations of $<p,q>$ for which the terminal rigid or solid limit group $Term$ admits rigid or strictly solid specializations.
+As there are finitely many PS resolutions that are associated by the sieve procedure with the definable set $L(p,q)$, with any given value of the defining parameters $p,q$ there can be at most boundedly many fibers that are associated with a given value of $p,q$ and with one of the PS resolutions that are associated with $L(p,q)$ (see definition 1.4 for a fiber of a graded resolution).

+By the sieve procedure, that eventually leads to quantifier elimination over a free group, the definable set $L(p,q)$ is precisely the union of those values of the defining parameters $p,q$, for which: \roster \item"{(1)}" there exists a fiber of one of the (finitely many) PS resolutions that are associated with $L(p,q)$, and is associated with the given value of the parameters $p,q$.